xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 The second phase of the computation is output projection.
 The final outputs are defined by one or more templates specified in a CREATE clause.
 Each template specifies how the output should be projected from the resulting tuple set.
 Since the resulting tuple includes the collection of referred expressions and identifiers, the template can be populated by each tuple value.
 The whole output set is generated by appending each population of the template.

 An interpreter is implemented to convert a specification to executable code.
 The translated Python code, for example, will execute the above semantics and algorithm.
-The Kiwilang interpreter also combines, pipelines, and optimizes the loops with the instantiation and calculation to achieve the best performance.
+The KiwiSpec interpreter also combines, pipelines, and optimizes the loops with the instantiation and calculation to achieve the best performance.

 As a complete solution, a platform is also under development to manage specifications, data sources, and outputs.
 The platform will provide an interface for plugging in the specifications and scheduling executions of the specifications.

 ## Examples:

 The following is a list of examples of data processing specifications in the applications of CAASM, risk analysis, and threat hunting.
-These specifications are written in kiwilang and use JSON format for input and output data structures.
+These specifications are written in KiwiSpec and use JSON format for input and output data structures.

 The input files are JSON files that are converted from the conn.log generated by Zeek.
 Each log entry in the conn.log contains the following fields: